 But one day, through the redemption that Jesus brings, the people of God will more than reverse the consequences of the fall.
 Sin, disease, death and decay all defeated.
 More than that: we will rise, as Jesus rose from death, to share in the divine nature.

-What does that mean? is referring to immortality, life without end, with a deep ethical dimension: by the power of God and the grace of Jesus Christ, we are granted the privilege of participating in the holiness, the purity, the goodness of Almighty God, and so to “escape the corruption in the world caused by evil desires.”
+What does that mean?
+The writer is referring to immortality, life without end, a permanent existence on an entirely new plane, with a deep ethical dimension: by the power of God and the grace of Jesus Christ, we are granted the privilege of participating in the holiness, the purity, the goodness of Almighty God, and so to “escape the corruption in the world caused by evil desires.”

 How is this possible?
 It is only possible when you and I respond to God’s gracious call and are united with Christ, and all that is signified by union with Christ, in terms of what theologians call the “order of salvation,” or what Paul describes as the experience of being predestined, called, justified, and one day glorified” (Rom 8:30).